 Onions also need a long photo-period to produce large bulbs.
 Most need between 12 and 15 hours of light, which makes some varieties unsuitable for northern climes.
-Cold temperatures will slow down the bulb production, as does the lower light hours in many northern zones.
+Cold temperatures will slow down bulb production, as do the lower light hours in many northern zones.

 How to Protect Onions in Frost

 The best way to keep onions and frost apart is with simple mulch.
-Use an organic mulch that is at least 2 inches deep when cold and freezing temperatures are expected.
-Simple bark, straw, pine needles, grass clippings or other natural mulches are very effective in protecting onion plants from cold.
+Use an organic mulch that is at least 2 inches (5 cm.) deep when cold and freezing temperatures are expected.
+Simple bark, straw, pine needles, grass clippings, or other natural mulches are very effective in protecting onion plants from cold.

 Harvesting and Keeping Onions